- What is Cipro?

 These medications affect the heart rhythm, and using them with Cipro increases the risk of arrhythmia.

 Be careful with these medications, too:

 In their case, Ciprofloxacin slows down their clearance from the blood.
 This may be dangerous in some cases, especially if you’re taking warfarin.

-What drugs will impact the effectiveness of Ciprofloxacin?
+Drugs that impact the effectiveness of Ciprofloxacin

 In other words, they don’t allow quinolones to be absorbed or circulate freely in the blood.
-As such, taking these drugs along with Cipro, can cause a therapeutic failure.
+As such, taking these drugs along with Cipro can cause a therapeutic failure.

 - Aluminum and aluminum-containing drugs